-Sr. No. Topic Objectives of Module 2 Resource Material Time 2.1 Identifying victims of human trafficking 2.1.1 Who are the victims of human trafficking?
+Sr. No. Торіс Objectives of Module 2 Resource Material Time 2.1 Identifying victims of human trafficking 2.1.1 Who are the victims of human trafficking?
 2.1.2 Differences in human trafficking, safe migration, and illegal migration 2.1.3 How to recognize victims of human trafficking/ Indicators of human trafficking 2.1.3.1 General indicators of trafficking 2.1.3.2 Indicators of labour trafficking 2.1.3.3 Indicators of sex trafficking 2.1.4 Missing children Understand the significance of speedy and accurate identification of victims of human trafficking.
 Refer 2.1, 2.1.1, 2.1.2, 2.1.3 and 2.1.4 Handout of Case Study MHA Advisory - 'Preventing and Combating Human Trafficking in India - Dealing with Foreign Nationals' 60 min 2.2 Identifying traffickers in TIP crimes 2.2.1 Who are the traffickers/ offenders in sex trafficking crimes?
-2.2.2 Who are the traffickers/ offenders Know the indicators and parameters based on which traffickers can be correctly identified to set the law enforcement procedure in motion.
-Refer 2.2, 2.2.1, 2.2.2, and 2.2.3 Handout of Case Study 50 min in labour trafficking crimes?
-2.2.3 Who are the traffickers/ offenders in trafficking for forced/ child marriages?
-2.3 Trafficking in Persons - An Organized Crime Understand the difference between other crimes and trafficking as an organized crime involving multiple offenders.
-Refer 2.3 Handout of MHA Advisory - 'Human Trafficking as Organized Crime' 10 min 2.4 Understanding the victim - Impact on the victim and a 'Victim-Centred' approach 2.4.1 Forms of Impact 2.4.2 Behaviour of the victim Build understanding on the impact of violence and abuse on the victim, their coping mechanisms and consequences for law enforcement.
-Refer 2.4, 2.4.1 and 2.4.2 Movie CD "Anamika, the Nameless" 30 min
+2.2.2 Who are the traffickers/ offenders in labour trafficking 2.2.3 Who are the traffickers/ offenders in traffickers/ offenders in trafficking for forced/ child marriages?
+Know the indicators and parameters based on which traffickers can be correctly identified to set the law enforcement procedure in motion.
+Refer 2.2, 2.2.1, 2.2.2, and 2.2.3 Handout of Case Study 50 min

+2.3 Trafficking in Persons - An Organized Crime Understand the difference between other crimes and trafficking, as an organized crime involving multiple offenders.
+Refer 2.3 Handout of MHA Advisory - 'Human Trafficking as Organized Crime' 10 min 2.4 Understanding the victim - Impact on the victim and a 'Victim-Centred' approach 2.4.1 Forms of Impact 2.4.2 Behaviour of the victim Build understanding on the impact of violence and abuse on the victim, their coping mechanisms and consequences for prosecution and trial.
+Refer 2.4, 2.4.1 and 2.4.2 Movie CD -"Anamika, the Nameless" 30 min